Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Introduction

 \section{Introduction}

 The efficient transmission of correlated signals, observed at different nodes, to one or more collectors is one of the main challenges in various networking scenarios, e.g., wireless sensor networks~\cite{AkSuSaCa02}.
 In the case of one collector node, this problem is often referred to as reach-back channel problem~\cite{BaSe06,GuKu00,Ga05}.
-In its simplest form, it can be summarized as follows: two independent nodes have to transmit correlated sensed data to a collector node by using the minimum possible energy, e.g., by properly exploiting the implicit correlation among the data.
+In the case of separated additive white Gaussian noise (AWGN) channels, the separation between source (up to the Slepian-Wolf limit) and channel coding is known to be optimal~\cite{ShVe95,BaSe06}.
+However, implementing a practical system based on separation, i.e., given by distributed source coding (DSC) followed by channel encoding, is not straightforward~\cite{BaMi01,XiLiCh04} and the design of practically good codes is still an open issue~\cite{ZhEf03}.